jrosen48/utk-homepage/content/post/2019-11-13-using-r-with-7th-grade-science-students.md

 ## fin

-If my assumption coming in to this activty was, "What can 7th-grade students do using R?", I think it now is "What can 7th-grade students *not* do with R?".
+If my assumption coming in to this activity was, "What can 7th-grade students do using R?", I think it now is "What can 7th-grade students *not* do with R?".